-v.
-Identification of Ancillary Capital Instruments Approved by the Authority vi.
+vi.
 Identification of Differences in Shareholder's Equity as Stated in the Financial Statements Versus the Available Capital and Surplus

-The variance between the U.S. GAAP Shareholder's Equity and Statutory Capital and Surplus was \$996 million at December 31, 2024.
-This variance is driven by one exemption under Section 6C of the Insurance Act from application of ASC 815-15 to its Statutory Financial Statements.
-This exemption is more commonly known as Financial Accounting Standard 133 DIG Issue B36 and applies to both the DIG B36 and the resulting adjustments to Amortization of Acquisition Expenses and Deferred Revenues.
-I
+The Company's exemption under Section 6C of the Insurance Act from application of ASC 815-15, more commonly known as Financial Accounting Standard 133 DIG Issue B36 (DIG B36), to its statutory financial statements and the resulting adjustments to Amortization of Acquisition Expenses and Deferred Revenues did not create a variance with U.S. GAAP in 2024 and 2023.